n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 ### How to use the HTTP Request node to trigger the Webhook node?

 The [HTTP Request](/integrations/core-nodes/n8n-nodes-base.httpRequest/) node is used to make HTTP requests to the URL you specify.
-To use the HTTP Request node to trigger the Webhook node, follow the steps mentioned below.
+To use the HTTP Request node to trigger the Webhook node, follow the steps below.

 1. Create a new workflow.
 2. Add the HTTP Request node to the workflow.
 3. Select the appropriate method from the ***Request Method*** dropdown list.
     For example, if you have selected GET as the HTTP method in your Webhook node, select GET as the request method in the HTTP Request node.
 4. Copy the URL from the Webhook node, and paste it in the ***URL*** field in the HTTP Request node.
-5. Execute the workflow with the Webhook node if you're using the Test URL.
+5. Execute the workflow with the Webhook node (if you're using the Test URL).
 6. Execute the HTTP Request node.

 Here is a video demonstrating how to send a request to a Webhook based workflow using the HTTP Request node: